-You don’t have to worry about dropping Starbucks from your routine just because you have gone, Keto.
+You don't have to worry about dropping Starbucks from your routine just because you have gone, Keto.
 You can still get your coffee fix here in a variety of ways.
 You just have to be careful.
-Follow this guide for the ins and outs of how Keto affects your favorite Starbucks foods and beverages, so you can stay Keto at Starbucks.
+Follow this guide for the ins and outs of how Keto affects your favorite Starbucks foods and beverages.
+Then, you can stay Keto at Starbucks.

 Matcha on its own is just fine for Keto, but Matcha is a powder.
 Whether a Matcha beverage is Keto friendly depends on what you mix it with.
 Milk would be a bad idea because lactose is a carbohydrate.

-Chai in tea bag form is just fine for Keto, but the pre-mixed chai liquid comes already sweetened, so there’s nothing that can be done about making those chai lattes and Frappuccinos Keto friendly without substituting bagged chai for the mixture.
+Chai in tea bag form is just fine for Keto.
+However, the pre-mixed chai liquid comes already sweetened.
+So, there's nothing to be done about making those chai lattes and Frappuccinos Keto friendly without substituting with bagged chai.

 What is the best substitute for milk while doing Keto at Starbucks?
 The short answer is heavy whipping cream.
 1 ounce of heavy cream contains nearly 100 calories, which can be great for your macro target, but at the same time, it's only 1 carbohydrate.
 This is a nice solution when creaming your coffee, but it can spell disaster if you try filling a venti.
 That's why you should consider alternatives.

 Coconut milk might be your best choice, but unsweetened almond milk is good for Keto, too.
 Like heavy cream, they are high fat and low carb.
 Coconut milk contains MCTs which burn fat.

 How to Order a Latte with Heavy Cream